Ray Evans (Australian businessman)

-Ray Evans (10 September 1939 – 17 June 2014) was an Australian businessperson, political conservative, and campaigner against climate change mitigation efforts.
+Ray Evans (10 September 1939 – 17 June 2014) was an Australian businessman, political conservative, and campaigner against climate change mitigation efforts.

 Early years and education

 Ray Evans was educated at Melbourne High School.
 He attended the University of Melbourne, from which he graduated in electrical and mechanical engineering.
-During university, he was president of the Melbourne University ALP Club, and a delegate from the Federated Fodder and Fuel Trades Union to Victorian ALP state conferences.
+During university, he was president of the Melbourne University ALP Club, and a delegate from the Federated Fodder and Fuel Trades Union to Victorian Australian Labor Party (ALP) state conferences.

 He resigned from the ALP to act as campaign manager for Sam Benson in the latter's successful campaign to retain the federal seat of Batman as an independent in 1966.
 In the 1960s, Evans worked as an engineer in the production planning section of the State Electricity Commission of Victoria.

 Career

 He taught electrical engineering at Deakin University, Victoria.
 From 1982 until 2001, he was executive officer at Western Mining Corporation in Australia, under Hugh Morgan.
 From July 2001 to June 2014, he was the director of Ray Evans & Associates, a consultancy specialising in political and economic advice.